bee-san/diss/Submit/LessonMarkDown.md

 # Task 3
 Now we're going to understand the randomness aspect of exploratory.
 Because the agent explores, that means every time the agent attempts the maze will be different from the last time.
 Run your programs and have a look at the person next to you.
 See how they're different routes?
 Different rewards?
 One of your agents is smarter than the other!

 But, you might see a problem.
 There is only 1 route which is the fastest way through the maze.
-But if there's 1 route, and every agent is slightly different because of the random explorations, how does it find the best route?
+But if there is 1 route and every agent is slightly different because of the random explorations, how does it find the best route?

 The answer is using epochs.

 Epoch is a fancy word for "time".
 Specifically, we might tell the agent:
 > "Do this maze 10 billion times"
-If we make 2 agents do the maze 2 or 3 times, there answers will be completely different.
+If we make 2 agents do the maze 2 or 3 times, their answers will be completely different.
 But if we make the agents do the maze 10 billion times, they will _converge_ on the correct answer - the fastest route through the maze!

 Set the epochs variable to a high number, such as `10000`.
 However!
 Your screen might go crazy, so try not to read every single line that comes out of the program.